 We resolve applications in different ways.
-In 2019-20, we resolved the majority of applications by an Alternative transitional cases that had Dispute Resolution (ADR) process.
+In 2020-21, we resolved the majority of applications by an Alternative Dispute Resolution (ADR) process.
 This can include a decision being made on the papers (without a full hearing), a decision being made by the VRB which reflects an agreement made by the veteran and the Commission, or a veteran choosing not to proceed further with an application for review.
-In 57.8 per cent of applications resolved by ADR an outcome was reached that was favourable to the veteran.
+In 45.8 per cent of applications resolved by ADR an outcome was reached that was favourable to the veteran.

-In the remaining applications that could not be resolved by an ADR process (or were commenced prior to the introduction of ADR) the VRBconducted a hearing and made a decision following the hearing.
-In 40.7 per cent of these applications, the VRB made a new decision that was favourable to the veteran.
+In the remaining applications that could not be resolved by an ADR process (or were transitional cases that had commenced prior to the introduction of ADR) the VRB conducted a hearing and made a decision following the hearing.
+In 34.1 per cent of these applications, the VRB made a new decision that was favourable to the veteran.

-Overall, as a proportion of the number of primary decisions made by the Commissions that could have been reviewed by the VRB, the VRB made a different decision in 2.1 per cent of cases that were resolved in ADR and 0.5 per cent of cases that went to a hearing.
+Overall, as a proportion of the number of primary decisions made by the Commissions that could have been reviewed by the VRB, the VRB made a different decision in 3.2 per cent of cases that were resolved in ADR and 0.5 per cent of cases that went to a hearing.

-Mode of finalisation of applications for review of decisions, 2019-2020
+Chart 3.3 Mode of finalisation of applications forreview of decisions, 2020-2021